-Research, which begins immediately and is set to conclude at the end of February 2021, will include the collation of existing evidence, as well as global e-surveys, online interviews and focus group discussions with a range of stakeholders who directly engage in youth crime prevention through sport programmes.
+Research, which begins immediately and is set to conclude in 2021, will include the collation of existing evidence, as well as global e-surveys, online interviews and focus group discussions with a range of stakeholders who directly engage in youth crime prevention through sport programmes.

 The research will lead to a new Thailand Institute of Justice publication which will provide a global evidence base and document the common factors associated with effective and successful sport-based youth crime prevention programmes.
 It will also recommend approaches to building a multi-stakeholder model for such programmes.